ambuda-org/vidyut-pada-snapshot/README.md

 complete implementation of the Ashtadhyayi.

 This [crate][crate] is under active development as part of the [Ambuda][ambuda] project.
-If you enjoy our work and wish to contribute, we encourage you to [join our Discord server][discord].
+If you enjoy our work and wish to contribute to it, please see the [Contributing](#contributing) section below.
+We also encourage you to [join our Discord server][discord], where you can meet other Sanskrit programmers and enthusiasts.

 - [Overview](#overview)
 - [Usage](#usage)